sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

-Nothing stops you from creating a hulking, 7 foot tall barbarian, with a rich history of warring and slaughtering enemies, but at the very beginning of the game, with a couple unlucky flips, they may get beat up by a farmer with a shovel and a pet goat.
+Nothing stops you from creating a hulking, 7 foot tall barbarian, with a rich history of warring and slaughtering enemies, but at the very beginning of the game, with a couple unlucky flips, that barbarian may suffer a sound drubbing at the hands of a farmer with a shovel and his overprotective goat.

 This doesn't mean don't create the barbarian character.
-It means, if you do, find some narrative justification (drunkard? battle-worn? magically cursed?) that they're currently at a "scrappy adventurer" level.
+It means, if you do, be prepared to find some narrative justification (drunkard? battle-worn? magically cursed?) that they're currently at a "scrappy adventurer" level.

 ---